MadibaGroup/2024-zkFBA/K Drafts/TBD?.md

   tightening pass across every section now that the full skeleton exists, (4) the anonymized-citation format decision before submission.
-There is no more "next section" or "next appendix" to write — any further "do X" from Kimia is now an editing/revision instruction against existing content, not a drafting one.
+There is no more "next section" or "next appendix" to write — any further "do X" from author is now an editing/revision instruction against existing content, not a drafting one.

 ## Citation numbering established this session (for consistency across